BrianHicks/elm-duet/README.md

 }
 ```

-Here are more things you can do with the tool:
+Here's the full help to give you an idea of what you can do with the tool:

 ```console
 $ elm-duet --help